technicalnbfc/technicalnbfc.github.io/blog/_posts/2024-12-30-registration-info-seniors-and-juniors.md

 #### Discounts

-When you go to register and pay, Squadi will ask you to enter any Discount Code applicable.
+When you go to register and pay, Squadi will ask you to enter any Discount Code applicable (discounts only apply to senior players).

 For the Early Bird Discount ($30), the code is Early Bird (applicable for payments in full made on or before 14 February)